domoheni/DL_Project_2024/CNN/README.md

 As expected, the CNN demonstrated robust generalization and accuracy across almost all the generators present in the dataset, achieving good accuracies on validation, testing, and augmented testing: **88.261%**, **88.191%**, and **87.035%**, respectively.

 For a more detailed plots and visualization.
 The detailed plots can be found on the __Plot Results__ folder.
-This folder is organized by levels where:
+This folder is organized by folders where it contains:
-- Shallow level contains:
 - Per Generator Folder
+    - The Confusion Matrices for each generators and also the real images
 - Predictions Folder
+    - A few examples of predictions using the model
 - Model Architecture
 - Training and Validation Loss
 - Confusion Matrices for Test and Validation

-- The Deeper Levels (the folders) contain:
-    - The Confusion Matrices for each generators and also the real images
-    - A few examples of predictions using the model